lacerbi/optimviz/README.md

 # OptimViz - Optimizer visualization demo for MATLAB

 This demo visualizes several MATLAB derivative-free optimizers at work on standard test functions.
+This is purely for demonstration purposes.
+For a proper benchmark of different MATLAB optimizers, see [[1](https://github.com/lacerbi/optimviz#reference)].

 ## Optimizers